crate/cratedb-examples/application/apache-kafka-flink-streaming/README.md

 )
 ```

-*after changing this, re-build the docker compose.*
+*After changing this, re-build the docker compose.*

 ### Initial kafka topic.